jenchick/bikesharing/README.md

 2.)
 A visualization that explores the number of trips for each month of the year to explore seasonality of the program; and

 3.)
-A visualization that explores the number of rides by customer type (subscribers and single use riders) over the first five years of the program to explore program expansion and sustainability.
+A visualization that explores the number of rides by customer type (subscribers and single use riders) over the first five to ten years of the program to explore program expansion and sustainability.

 ## Resources:
 Data:  updated_201908-citibike-tripdata.csv